 Visa Application Procedure in Los Angeles

-Due to construction work at the German Consulate General of Los Angeles, the passport and visa section will not be able to process any applications from March 20 until approximately the end of May 2017.
+Due to construction work at the German Consulate General of Los Angeles, the passport and visa section will not be able to process any applications from March 20 until approximately mid-June 2017.

 Consulate General Los Angeles Closed

 How to Apply for a Visa in Los Angeles

 The Consulate General only accepts visa applications from residents of the California counties of Imperial, Kern, Los Angeles, Orange, Riverside, San Bernardino, San Diego, San Luis Obispo, Santa Barbara and Ventura, and the States of Arizona, Colorado, Nevada and Utah.

 If you do not live in this region, please contact the mission that is responsible for your area since every visa application requires supporting documents subject to verification.
 To find out which of the nine German missions in the US can assist you, please use our Consulate Finder: